mtkft/Lockheed1049h/README.md

-# FlightGear L1049H Redux #
+# FlightGear Lockheed1049h Redux #

-## IMPORTANT INSTALLATION NOTE ##
+## Notes about installation ##
-For clarity about what this repo is for, I named the repo as is, but the aircraft name should remain `Lockheed1049h` as on the legacy FGADDON one.
-Beyond the usual "remove `-main`", please change your folder name after extraction.
+Please remove the name of the branch if cloning the state of any Git branch.
+The name of the directory and model is designed such that this meshes cleanly for any users still using the FGAddon version of `Lockheed1049h`.
+However, the 3D model will diverge, which may present issues for multiplayer passengers/engineers.

 ## Stated Motivations and Goals ##
 - DONE: IFR with radio navaids is currently possible, but not all procedures are flyable without a DME, and being able to switch back and forth between two pre-set CDIs is convenient.
 DME and functionality for the `DEVIATION NAV1/NAV2` switch have been added to the top-center panel unit.